 Professor of Ophthalmology, Nippon Medical School Hospital

-Dr. Takahashi is appreciative of the high dynamic range of the MCC-1000MD, which allows the camera to capture extremes of brightness in the same image.
-Operating in HDR mode, it provides improved contrast, with the ability to see greater levels of detail in both poorly lit and highly exposed areas of the picture.
-“When I want to see something a little better, I’ll bring the light closer to the target,” he notes.
+Dr Takahashi is appreciative of the high dynamic range of the MCC-1000MD that allows the camera to capture extremes of brightness in the same image.
+Operating in HDR mode, it provides improved contrast, with the ability to see greater levels of detail in both poorly-lit and highly exposed areas of the picture.
+“When I want to see something a little better, I’ll bring the light closer to the target”, he notes.
 “This often results in the monitor image going completely white.
 However, when I am working on peeling the pre-retinal membrane, the image (from MCC-100MD) doesn’t blow out the highlights like it used to, even when I bring the light guide close.”

 Dr Takahashi also notes the benefit of the camera’s exceptional low-light sensitivity.
 Reducing the need for additional sources of illumination in the operating room, this means that less light is needed to perform the surgery, thus potentially reducing heating effects or the risk of damage to sensitive tissues.
 As Dr Takahashi explains: “I would normally use a chandelier light source for cases of proliferative retinopathy as I want to use both my hands, but with the sensitivity of this camera I only need a single light guide.”

 The high quality of surgical images captured with the MCC-1000MD is particularly valuable to Dr Takahashi during post-surgery reviews and knowledge-sharing presentations with other doctors.